 Given this ever increasing usage rate of mobile as the preferred digital platform for the consumption of online information, it naturally follows that marketers should be looking at creative ways to tap into this growing market.
 As Marketing Magazine points out in an interesting article this week, the fact that change in this market is driven entirely by consumers can be a daunting prospect for marketers seeking to break through into mobile.
 Marketing Magazine claims however that this should not be seen as a reason to avoid mobile marketing or not set goal and targets in mobile investment, rather that this consumer-driven change provides an opportunity to be more flexible and open to new ideas in creating a strategy.

 So how are brands bridging the gap between desktop and mobile digital marketing?
 As Mobile Marketing Magazine points out, it is not all about the ‘mini film’ style advert so popular with department stores and major retailers this Christmas.
-Although this style of advert plays towards the increased use of mobile video viewing and frequent social media sharing and as such as proved hugely successful, other brands have taken an arguably more creative approach to diversification towards mobile.
+Admittedly, this style of advert plays towards the increased use of mobile video viewing and frequent social media sharing.
+It has proved hugely successful.
+But, other brands have taken an arguably more creative approach to diversification towards mobile.

-A perhaps unexpected advocate of this approach is Argos, who introduced the Christmas Gift Finder app and Argos Wishlist app in order to move their strategy into the mobile market.
-In a user style which allows shoppers to navigate quickly through products and ‘swipe to like’ in a move which imitates popular mobile dating site Tinder, the Christmas Gift Finder app has moved the brand away from its’ traditional catalogue and store-driven sales.
-The Argos Wishlist has also proved creative in its approach by targeting children aged three to seven and asking them to create a digital collage of the presents they would like, before emailing the results to parents complete with direct hyperlinks to the products in order to shop via mobile.
+A perhaps unexpected advocate of this approach is Argos.
+They introduced the Christmas Gift Finder and Argos Wishlist app in order to move their strategy into the mobile market.
+It allows shoppers to navigate quickly through products and ‘swipe to like’ in a move which imitates popular mobile dating site Tinder.
+The Christmas Gift Finder app has moved the brand away from its’ traditional catalogue and store-driven sales.
+The Argos Wishlist has also proved creative in its approach by targeting children aged three to seven.
+The app lets them create a digital collage of the presents they would like.
+This then emails the results to parents complete with direct hyperlinks to the products in order to shop via mobile.